AESTHET1C/Backglass-2-Library/README.md

 ### Display

+`void clearDisplay()` – Clears the display and stops any scrolling text.

 `void displayNumber(int number)` – Displays a number with leading zeros.
 Range is limited from -999 to +9999.
 `void displayNumber(int number, bool leading_zeros)` – Displays a number, with the option for leading zeros.
 Range is limited from -999 to +9999.

 `void displayText(char text[], byte scroll_speed)` – Clears the display and starts scrolling an alphanumeric string at the specified speed.
 Scrolling begins off-screen and ends off-screen.
 No action is taken if text is already scrolling.

-`void clearDisplay()` – Clears the display and stops any scrolling text.
+`void displayNumberOfBalls(byte balls) – Overrides the four decimal points to show the given number of balls.
+The override is cancelled upon calling clearDisplay().

+`void setDecimalPoints(bool a, bool b, bool c, bool d)` – Overrides the four decimal points.
+The override is cancelled upon calling clearDisplay().
+`void setDecimalPoints(byte decimal_data) – Overrides the four decimal points.
+The override is cancelled upon calling clearDisplay().
+LSB is right-most decimal point.

 `int getRemainingTextCharacters()` – Returns the remaining number of characters to scroll.

-**TODO** Decimal-point control functions

 ### Serial